sliu750/Data-Visualization-Team-Project/README.md

 <br><br>
 # Greenhouse Gas Emissions

 With this in mind, let's first look at greenhouse gas emissions.
+Greenhouse gases come from sources such as rice production, livestock farming (especially cows), fertilizer production, and fossil fuel consumption.

 <iframe src="https://public.tableau.com/views/gas_emssion/Sheet4?:showVizHome=no&:embed=true"
         width="1200"
         height="1040"
         frameborder="0"></iframe>
 <br><br>
+As far as food production goes, livestock production is a leading cause of greenhouse gas emissions.
+The amount of greenhouse gas emissions varies greatly from country to country, and even within the same geographic region.

 ADD ELLIOTT'S GAS EMISSIONS AND MEAT PRODUCTION VIZ

 # Biodiversity

 And now how is biodiversity affected?

+Biodiversity is crucial for maintaining the natural processes that sustain life on Earth.
+Balanced ecosystems are essential for pollination, fresh air and water, healthy soil, and even medicines for illnesses.
+However, agricultural activities such as overgrazing, deforestation, and monoculture farming jeopardize biodiversity.
+When biodiversity declines, genetic diversity decreases, leaving ecosystems less resilient to environmental shocks such as disease or drought.
+Infectious diseases harmful to humans, animals, and plants are also more likely to spread.

+From an agricultural perspective, biodiversity plays a key role in soil fertility, nutrient cycling, and natural pest control, which are vital for sustainable farming practices.
+Without healthy ecosystems, agriculture becomes more dependent on chemical inputs, further exacerbating environmental damage.

 Here are biodiversity rankings for various countries in the past two decades.
 Click on a country to see how its biodiversity ranking has changed over the years.
-You can also see biodiversity rankings for any combination of countries by selecting the checkboxes next to them.
+You can also see biodiversity rankings for any combination of countries by selecting their checkboxes.

 <iframe src="https://public.tableau.com/views/BumpChart_17322889494520/Sheet1?:showVizHome=no&:embed=true"
         width="1100"
         height="900"
         frameborder="0"></iframe>
 <br><br>
+There are ways to preserve biodiversity through practices such as crop rotation, polyculture farming (i.e. growing multiple types of crops), no-till farming (which decreases erosion and retains soil moisture), agroforestry (i.e. planting trees on farmland), and supporting pollinators (e.g. birds, bees, butterflies).
+These approaches not only protect biodiversity but also boost agricultural productivity and sustainability in the long run.

 # Water Quality

 What about water quality?